 Urban Edge is committed to Community Outreach, bringing a nature connection and its wellness benefits to communities where access to nature might be limited but the need perhaps even stronger.
 To learn more click here.

 Upcoming private walks and events:

-POSTPONED: monthly private walks with Congregation B'nai Jeshurun
+Saturday and Sunday, October 24 and 25: private walks with Congregation B'nai Jeshurun